STATE OF MONTANA, PLAINTIFF AND RESPONDENT, v. HOWARD L. BASHOR, DEFENDANT AND APPELLANT.

 In State v.
 Borchert (1970), 156 Mont.
 315, 320, 479 P.2d 454, 457, this Court stated that a trial judge‘s decision as to the impartiality of a jury should not be set aside unless there is a clear abuse of discretion.
 In speaking of the level of juror prejudice which would mandate the disqualification of a juror, this Court said:

-"It is only where they form fixed opinions on the guilt or innocence of the defendant which they would not be able to lay aside and render a verdict based solely on the evidence presented in court that they become disqualified as jurors."
+and render a verdict based solely on the evidence presented in court that they become disqualified as jurors.”
 Great Falls Tribune v.
-District Court (1980), Mont., 608 P.2d 116, 120, 37 St. Rep. 502, 506.
+District Court (1980), 186 Mont.
+433, 608 P.2d 116, 120.

 As noted above, each juror gave an assurance of impartiality.
-In addition, the trial judge made cautionary remarks to the jury that they had a duty to lay aside their opinions and impressions.
-Under these circumstances the trial judge did not abuse his discretion by denying defendant's challenge to the jury panel.
+In addition, the trial judge made cautionary remarks to the jury that they had a duty to lay aside their opinion and impressions.
+Under these circumstances the trial judge did not abuse his discretion by denying defendant‘s challenge to the jury panel.

 The defendant assigns as error the District Court‘s denial of the challenge for cause of juror Pettigrew.
 Mrs. Pettigrew was the dancing instructor of Donna Hurley, the daughter of the victim.
 Donna testified at trial.
 During voir dire examination Mrs. Pettigrew testified as follows while being questioned by defense counsel:

-"Q. Do you think you could be a fair and impartial juror in this case?
-A. Well, no, I really don't think I can.
+“Q. Do you think you could be a fair and impartial juror in this case?
+A. Well, no, I really don‘t think I can.”

-"Q. You can't give your positive assurance that you could give Mr. Bashor a fair trial?
-A. There's a question about it, so I guess my answer is no.
+“Q. You can‘t give your positive assurance that you could give Mr. Bashor a fair trial?
+A. There‘s a question about it, so I guess my answer is no.”

-*478 The court then conducted the following inquiry:
+The court then conducted the following inquiry:

-"Q. You said previously to Mr. Conner that you didn't think you could be a fair juror.
+“Q. You said previously to Mr. Conner that you didn‘t think you could be a fair juror.
 Explain what you mean or what your thoughts are on that, and just why you think this.
 A. Okay.
 Mr. Kalbfleisch, when he asked me, was asking if I could do this on the facts, you know, of the case, and I really think I can.
-The other lawyer was questioning on my emotions, and those are two different things.
+The other lawyer was questioning on my emotions, and those are two different things.”

-"Q. Undoubtedly you will be instructed that if you were to serve as a juror in this case the case must be decided upon the evidence presented in the courtroom A. Yes.
+“Q. Undoubtedly you will be instructed that if you were to serve as a juror in this case the case must be decided upon the evidence presented in the courtroom A. Yes.”

-"Q. and that you are not to decide this case on sympathy, conjecture, or any other thing.
-Now would you be able to follow an instruction of that nature?
+instruction of that nature?
 A. Yes, I really think I could because even though I would feel sympathy or emotion my conscience would not let me.
 I would still have to be fair when it came to choosing.
+“Q. You think you could be a fair juror?
+A. Yes, I think I could.”

 “Q. I gather what you are saying is that you are a compassionate person, but a fair person also?
 A. Yes.”